axibase/atsd-use-cases/workshop/technical-writing.md

 ## Schools of Thought: Classicism versus Modernism

 Like software development itself, technical writing has evolved throughout its existence.
-Although the descerning reader may point to many subcategories within the two most general: classical and modern, osctensibly each new iteration of technical writing practice is either a continuation of what was, or an attempt at something new.
+Although the descerning reader may point to many subcategories within the two most general: classical and modern, ostensibly each new iteration of technical writing practice is either a continuation of what was, or an attempt at something new.

 Classical technical writing tends to use more formal language, and constructions that are rarely spoken: